oVirt/ovirt-site/source/documentation/bootstrap/md-Installation_Guide/en-US/appe-Configuring_a_Hypervisor_Host_for_PCI_Passthrough.html.md

 2. Enable the IOMMU flag in the kernel by selecting the **Hostdev Passthrough & SR-IOV** check box when adding the host to the Manager or by editing the `grub` configuration file manually.

-    * To enable the IOMMU flag from the Administration Portal, see [Adding a Host to the Red Hat Virtualization Manager](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide#Adding_a_Host) and [Kernel Settings Explained](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide#Kernel_Settings_Explained) in the *Administration Guide*.
+    * To enable the IOMMU flag from the Administration Portal, see [Adding a Host to the oVirt Engine](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide#Adding_a_Host) and [Kernel Settings Explained](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide#Kernel_Settings_Explained) in the *Administration Guide*.

-    * To edit the `grub` configuration file manually, see [Enabling IOMMU Manually](Enabling_IOMMU_Manually).
+    * To edit the `grub` configuration file manually, see Enabling IOMMU Manually below.

 3. For GPU passthrough, you need to run additional configuration steps on both the host and the guest system.
 See [Preparing Host and Guest Systems for GPU Passthrough](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide/#Preparing_GPU_Passthrough) in the *Administration Guide* for more information.